There’s way more to Boracay than White’s Beach! But if you travel there with family, what are the best things to do in Boracay with kids?

 Willy’s Beach Hotel

 Located right near the famous Willy’s Rock, Willy’s Beach Hotel offers spacious rooms and a popular breakfast buffet.
-Because of it’s a great location, Willy’s Beach tends to offer one of the best views of the sunset on Boracay beach.
+Because it’s a great location, Willy’s Beach tends to offer one of the best views of the sunset on Boracay beach.
 You can check out the prices and availability here.

 Wandering Wagars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.